 The Golden Baie project is the Company’s flagship precious metals exploration asset.
-Canstar has the exclusive right and option to earn a 100% interest in the 622 km2 Golden Baie claims (August 26, 2020 news release link) and owns 100% of the 152 km2 Hermitage Project claims in south-central Newfoundland (January 24, 2022 news release link).
-Additional claims covering 164 km2 in and around the Golden Baie property were acquired in August 2022 (August 15, 2022 news release link).
+Canstar holds 625 km2 of claims along the Day Cove Thrust and an additional 32 km2 of claims along the Hermitage Flexure in south-central Newfoundland.
 This large claim package covers favourable geology along a major gold-bearing structure at the eastern and southern edges of the Exploits Subzone, which hosts a large number of the gold deposits and recent new gold discoveries in Newfoundland.

 Golden Baie is typical of productive Paleozoic orogenic gold deposits worldwide.
 The project displays a strong association of free gold in quartz-carbonate veins or with disseminated sulphides in sheared wall rock argillite or volcanic rocks with an affiliation towards pyrite-arsenopyrite and antimony- (+/- lead, bismuth) sulphides.